srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 We describe next how to measure coverage for LLVM and GCC with specific versions.
 If you wish to use other versions, then please feel free to contact us.

-Instrumentation of such a large codebase (15 Millions lines of code for GCC while LLVM is much larger) can take around 50 GB HD and around a day for all the scripts to finish.
+**NOTE: Instrumentation of such a large codebase (15 Millions lines of code for GCC while LLVM is much larger) can take around 50 GB HD and around a day for all the scripts to finish.** We are not expecting this part to be part of the artifact evaluation.

 ## LLVM Code Coverage
 First, build a copy of LLVM 13 with coverage.
 First download llvm-13 (as above for the fuzzer):